 It’s my way of giving back.

 In doing so, not only will I become a mentor to all my #ladyboss babes through the 8 week process, but way beyond.
-I’ll be forming a group of my little babies, as I like to call it.
+I’ll be forming a group of my little business babies, as I like to call it.

 To help, guide and hold their hands through the process, no matter where they are in their online business creation (and expansion!) process.

 So they can stand on my shoulders.
 To go for their dreams.
 And have all the support and love and tools that they need to make it happen.

 Oo wee, it gives me chills to think about.

 (and automatically join in my bonus mentorship group when you use this link!
 We’ll send you a confirmation that you’re in after registration.)